-The short answer is “yes, if used correctly”.
+The short answer is “yes if used correctly.”
 VCI and desiccants function in different ways in reducing the risk of corrosion.
 VCI emits a corrosion inhibiting chemistry designed to protect the surface of the metal.
-Desiccant is designed to absorb moisture out of the atmosphere, reducing the electrolyte that accelerates corrosion.
-VCI and desiccant do not interfere with each respective function, meaning VCI will not stop a desiccant from absorbing moisture and desiccant will not stop VCI chemistry from emitting.
+Desiccant is designed to absorb atmospheric moisture, reducing the electrolyte that accelerates corrosion.
+VCI and desiccant do not interfere with each respective function, meaning VCI will not stop a desiccant from absorbing moisture, and desiccant will not stop VCI chemistry from emitting.